 The 4 Stages of Gum Disease

+According to the CDC, half of Americans aged 30 or older have periodontitis.
+This equals approximately 64.7 million Americans.
 Periodontal or gum disease is an ongoing infection in the jawbone and gums surrounding one’s teeth.
 It is important for you to look out for warning signs so you can seek help before it’s too late.
-Untreated periodontal disease can cause you to lose your teeth or develop systematic problems in the rest of your body.
+Dr. Kacos emphasizes that untreated, periodontal disease can cause you to lose your teeth or develop systematic problems in the rest of your body.
+Below, Shreveport’s dentist Dr. Kacos explores the four stages of gum disease.

 This second level of gum disease may not exhibit any symptoms or signs.
 Dr. Kacos calls this stage the “silent phase” of periodontal disease.
 Occasionally, patients with this level of gum disease may notice that their gums are redder and more swollen than they used to get during the first level of gum disease.
 You may also have a worsening case of bad breath in addition to bleeding as you floss or brush your teeth.
-We asked our friend, Dr. Farhat, a dentist in Sterling Heights, MI, about the second stage of gum disease.
-Dr. Farhat highly recommends for patients in the stage to buckle down on their oral hygiene.
+We asked our friend, Dr. Hoang, a dentist in Bethlehem, GA, about the second stage of gum disease.
+Dr. Hoang highly recommends patients sticking to a precise oral health routine.
 He says that this stage determines if your gum disease will get dramatically better or dramatically worse.

-In this stage, the gum disease has worsened to the extent that the bacteria is now destroying the support structures of your teeth.
+In this stage, the gum disease has worsened.
+Now, the bacteria is destroying the support structures of your teeth.
 This is because the bacteria is now deep in the spaces around your teeth.
-Dentists in Shreveport, LA say that this phase of the disease cannot be cured simply by brushing and flossing.
-The worst thing about this stage of the disease is that you will hardly experience pain despite the serious damage that is being done to the jawbone and the connecting tissues in your mouth.
+Dentists in Shreveport, LA, say that this phase of the disease cannot be cured simply by brushing and flossing.
+The worst thing about this stage of the disease is that you will hardly experience pain.
+However, there is serious damage being done to the jawbone and the connecting tissues in your mouth.
 Furthermore, bacteria will keep leaking into your bloodstream, and you may begin to develop systemic issues due to the challenges that your immune system is facing.

 Dr. Kacos, Shreveport’s dentist, usually treats this level of gum disease through root planing and scaling.
 This treatment will get rid of the bacteria that is lodged deep within the tissues surrounding your teeth.
-Several cleanings will be necessary to clear the bacteria completely, and you will be advised to step up your oral hygiene in order to avoid getting infected again.
+Several cleanings will be necessary to clear the bacteria completely.
+Additionally, you will be advised to step up your oral hygiene.
+This is to ensure you won’t get infected again.

 The treatment options taken to combat this level of gum disease are similar to those used to deal with moderate periodontal disease.
 However, laser treatment can be used to kill the bacteria lodged deep in the tissues around your teeth.

 As you can see, prompt action needs to be taken as soon as you suspect periodontal disease.
 Dr. Ben Kacos and his experienced team can monitor your dental health and offer immediate remedies for gum disease before it advances and causes more serious problems, including tooth loss.
-Get in touch today, and all your dental issues will be addressed.
+Contact our dental office in Shreveport, LA, for any and all dental issues.